 We may use information we collect to contact you about T-Mobile or third-party products, services, and offers that we believe you may find of interest.
 We may contact you by telephone, postal mail, e-mail, or other methods.
 You may opt-out of receiving marketing communications from us at any time as outlined below in Choices Regarding Use of Your Information.

-We do not publish directories of our customers' wireless numbers; nor will we provide or make such numbers available to third-parties for listing in their public directories, without the customer’s prior consent.
+We do not publish directories of our customers' wireless numbers; nor will we provide or make such numbers available to third-parties for listing in their public directories, without the customer's prior consent.
+We do, however, provide your number and associated name to enable Caller ID and similar services.
+You can request that we exclude your name from Caller ID by calling customer service.
+See "How to Contact Us" below.

 Performance, Diagnostics & Management